 Related Articles: Add Space with Creative Vertical Gardens: Part 1 and Part 2; and 15 Helpful Design Tips for Vertical Gardens.
 You can find even more Clever Design Ideas in the Container Gardening category.

 Did you find this information helpful?
 Feel free to leave a comment below or share it.
-Keep up to date with new posts by subscribing to my newsletter (and grab your free eBook) or click on the RSS feed below or to the right.
+Keep up to date with new posts by subscribing to my newsletter (and grab your free eBook).

 © Copyright Anne Gibson, The Micro Gardener 2010-2013 – http://www.themicrogardener.com.
 All rights reserved.[/fusion_builder_column][/fusion_builder_row][/fusion_builder_container]